How to Make an Irish Coffee That Will Warm You Right Up

 What Is Irish Coffee?

-The drink (known as caife Gaelach in the motherland) is made with hot coffee, a shot of Irish whiskey and sugar and topped with a generous layer of thick cream.
-(You can find all sorts of boozy Irish drinks that feature stout, Irish whiskey or Irish cream.)
+The classic Irish cocktail (known as caife Gaelach in the motherland) is made with hot coffee, a shot of Irish whiskey and sugar and topped with a generous layer of thick cream.
+(You can find all sorts of boozy Irish recipes that feature stout, Irish whiskey or Irish cream.)

 The true origin of Irish coffee is up for debate, but the most common story says the drink was invented in Foynes, an airbase village in Ireland.
 Late on a stormy night in 1942, a group of cold and tired airline passengers stopped in a restaurant after a treacherous flight.
 An Irish chef named Joe Sheridan decided to prepare a special drink to warm up his patrons.
 That very night, the Irish coffee was born.